-I’ve been working in participatory media since the mid-nineties.
+After working as a sound recordist on film and TV and then as a producer/director for C4 and BBC2 I got involved in participatory media in the mid-nineties.
 I was co-founder and producer of the BBC’s “mass observation” camcorder project – Video Nation (94-2000) and Executive Producer of Capture Wales (2001-2007), a pioneering digital storytelling project in the UK.
-I’ve developed and overseen a number of other innovative participatory projects for the BBC including Voices (2004) – a major pan-platform collaborative exploration of language, accent and dialect across the UK (Webby nominated website ) and MyScienceFictionLife (2006) (Webby Honoree) – a collective history of British science fiction.
+I’ve developed and overseen a number of other innovative participatory projects for the BBC including Voices (2004) – a major pan-platform collaborative exploration of language, accent and dialect across the UK (Webby nominee ) and MyScienceFictionLife (2006) (Webby Honoree) – a collective history of British science fiction.

-As Editor of the New Media department at BBC Cymru Wales (2001 – 2007) I led the department which produces programme websites including Doctor Who and Tribe.
+As founding Editor of New Media at BBC Cymru Wales (2001 – 2007) I built the department which produced interactive for Doctor Who and Tribe.
 From 2007 until 2010 I was Creative Director: Multiplatform at BBC Wales – commissioning new media on projects including Coal House (2007) and Coal House at War (2008) and leading cross-platform seasons including “What are we doing to our kids?”
-(2008) about contemporary childhood, and “Green Wales” (2009) which looked at how Wales is responding to the challenge of reducing greenhouse gas emissions.
+(2008) about contemporary childhood, and “Green Wales” (2009) which asked how Wales was responding to the challenge of reducing greenhouse gas emissions.

 My involvement with DIY and alternative media goes back to the 1970s.
 I was one of the founders of COW Films, a feminist film distribution group, worked with the punk band The Slits and at Four Corners Film Workshop in London’s Bethnal Green, and was one of the editors of Emergency Magazine.

 My current practice-based research, The Are you happy?
-Project revisits Jean Rouch’s seminal documentary “Chronicle of a Summer” in the context of global collaboration and the web, and will be exploring the potential of HTML5 for the “creative treatment of actuality” (Grierson’s early definition of documentary).
+Project revisits Jean Rouch’s seminal documentary “Chronicle of a Summer” in the context of global collaboration and the web, and explores the potential of HTML5 for the “creative treatment of actuality” (Grierson’s early definition of documentary).

-For consultation, public presentations, teaching and other enquiries – email@example.com
+For consultation, public presentations other enquiries – email@example.com